Lemon Truffle Arugula Pizza

 The finishing touch is what brings this entire pizza together!
 Fresh arugula leaves tossed with lemon truffle oil vinaigrette.
 The vinaigrette is a simple combination of freshly squeezed lemon juice and my favorite white truffle oil.

 The arugula begins to wilt on top of the heat of the freshly baked pizza.
-The lemon juice cuts the richness of the cheese pizza perfectly, and the truffle oil gives the pizza that earthy flavor and makes the pizza extra special.
+The lemon juice cuts the richness of the cheese pizza perfectly, and the truffle oil gives the pizza that earthy, umami flavor.

 All of the elements of this pizza come together and make it special.